TheOdinProject/curriculum/archive/html_css/project_bootstrap.md

 6. Work your way down the page by filling in and positioning the additional sections.
 7. Try resizing the browser to see if it mimics the behavior of the real Newsweek homepage.
 7. Push your solution to GitHub.

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-* This [article by Adam Wathan](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) provides a good perspective regarding separation of concerns when it comes to CSS frameworks.
+- This [article by Adam Wathan](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) provides a good perspective regarding separation of concerns when it comes to CSS frameworks.